pranavthammana/Comment_Project/README.md

-This program mimics OES teacher comments.
+This program mimics teacher comments.